flokoe/bash-hackers-wiki/docs/syntax/arrays.md

 The method above, walking through an array by just knowing its number of elements, only works for arrays where all elements are set, of course.
-If one element in the middle is removed, then the calculation is nonsense, because the number of elements doesn\'t correspond to the highest used index anymore (we call them \"*sparse arrays*\").
+If one element in the middle is removed, then the calculation is nonsense, because the number of elements doesn't correspond to the highest used index anymore (we call them \"*sparse arrays*\").

 Now, suppose that you want to replace your array `sentence` with the